phamkhanhquan197/FedKLS/docs/models.md

 The code of all these model classes can be found inside [`mak/models`](../mak/models) file.
 ## Models
-1. `resnet18:` A simple standard resnet18 architecture
+1. `Resnet18:` A simple standard resnet18 architecture

-2. `resnet18_pretrained:` A pretrained resnet18 architecture from torchvision
+2. `ResNet18Pretrained:` A pretrained resnet18 architecture from torchvision

-3. `net:` A simple CNN model implemented from scratch, the architecture is shown below:
+3. `Net:` A simple CNN model implemented from scratch, the architecture is shown below:
     ```
     def __init__(self, num_classes: int, weights = None, *args, **kwargs):
         """